Adult Religious Education / Spiritual Development

 Now Under Way

 Discover Groups are a new form of Small Group Ministry.
 In a series of monthly gatherings, participants make deep connections with other members, while at the same time going further in their own spiritual journeys.
-This new program has been launched and most spots in the groups have been filled.
+The new groups have begun.
 Questions and comments about availability can be directed to Coordinator of Adult Programming, Martha Kniseley, email@example.com.

 Sunday Mornings, 8:00 Schweitzer Room